ShujiaHuang/basevar/README.md

   --output-cvg FILE            Output position coverage file.

   --filename-has-samplename    If the name of bamfile is something like 'SampleID.xxxx.bam', set this
-                               argrument could save a lot of time during get the sample id from BAMfile header information.
+                               argrument could save a lot of time during get the sample id from BAMfile.
   --smart-rerun                Rerun process by checking batchfiles.
   -h, --help                   Show this help message and exit.
 ```

-This command will provide detailed information about the parameters of `basevar`.
+This command will provide detailed information about parameters of `basevar`.

 ## Quick start